Beer measurement: Density

 where OG is the original gravity, or the specific gravity before fermentation and FG is the final gravity or SG after fermentation.

 "Original Extract" (OE) is a synonym for original gravity.
 The OE is often referred to as the "size" of the beer and is, in Germany, often printed on the label as Stammwürze or sometimes just as a percent.
 In the Czech Republic, for example, people speak of "10 degree beers", "12 degree beers" and so on.

-Gravity measurements are used to determine the size of the beer, its alcoholic strength, and how much of the available sugar the yeast were able to consume (a given strain can be expected, under proper conditions, to ferment a wort of a particular composition to within a range of attenuation; that is, they should be able to consume a known percentage of the extract).
+Gravity measurements are used to determine the size of the beer, its alcoholic strength, and how much of the available sugar the yeast was able to consume (a given strain can be expected, under proper conditions, to ferment a wort of a particular composition to within a range of attenuation; that is, it should be able to consume a known percentage of the extract).